C.J. Cron Player Props: Rockies vs. Yankees

 C.J.
 Cron At The Plate

-- Cron has driven home a run in 14 games this year (29.2%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..
+- Cron has had at least one RBI in 30.6% of his games this season (15 of 49), with more than one RBI four times (8.2%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.